KoldBrewEd/globalWSAPI/README.md

 https://github.com/awsed/globalWSAPI/blob/76934587e8ca5c1dcc69d5cd8695d3d681566f00/cdk/lib/globalSubs-region1-stack.ts#L160

 A backend process or service can be used to [unsubscribe](https://docs.aws.amazon.com/appsync/latest/devguide/aws-appsync-real-time-invalidation.html) clients from a channel by calling an `unsubscribe` mutation and informing the channel name.
 This will forcibly close their WebSocket connection.
 Clients are authorized using API Keys however the invalidation mutation is configured so it can only be invoked with IAM authorization so clients cannot unsubscribe other clients.
+Alternativelly the [AWS Appsync Console](https://console.aws.amazon.com/appsync/home) can be used as an administrative tool to issue the mutation to invalidate/unsubscribe clients in a given channel by selecting AWS IAM in the Queries section.

 <br/>
 <br/>